 We want all of our customers to be fully satisfied with our BLS, ACLS, and PALS recertification and certification classes.
-So, all of our courses come with a three-month refund guarantee.
+So, all of our courses come with a 30 days refund guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.

 Our BLS course, ACLS course, and PALS course are all accepted in every state of the United States and are accepted in most international countries and regions.
-If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first three months.
+If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first 30 days.

 The team at the online ACLS Training Center works hard to stay up-to-date with new cardiac-related information and practices.

-3. Receive your same-day email certification and receive your physical card within a few business days after your request.
+Receive your same-day email certification and receive your physical certificate within a few business days after your request.

 This page was built to provide the medical professionals of Kansas some useful medical statistics.
 Every medical professional seeking their Kansas PALS, ACLS, and PALS certification should be familiar with the health of the regional population and citizens.